program-2/reason/README.md

-## Reason  A PHP Dependency Injection Container
+## Reason  A PHP Dependency Injection Class

 ### Introduction

-Reason is a brief dependency injection Container that also supports a direct
+Reason is a brief dependency injection Class that also supports a direct

-object injection mechanism  for PHP of 52 lines,
+object injection system for PHP of 36 lines,

-with no need to any configuration, that uses reflection.
+with no need to configuration, that uses reflection.

 It can  also be used for the last part of

-an Inversion Of Control (IOC) system to route
+an Inversion Of Control (IoC) system to route

-a control flow with inputs to their destination.
+a control flow and inputs to their destination.